-Doing business in Nigeria is tough, its characterized with lots of challenges and now we have the COVID-19 pandemic as an added challenge.
-For many Nigerian entrepreneurs, the big question is - what is the way forward?
+Doing business in Nigeria is tough, it’s characterized by lots of challenges and now we have the COVID-19 pandemic as an added challenge.
+For many Nigerian entrepreneurs, the big question is – what is the way forward?
 One thing we are sure of is that business operations cannot go on as before.
 There has to be a different approach to the way we work, we have to put in place effective and efficient measures to ensure that our businesses continue to remain relevant in a post COVID-19 world.

 Highlighted below are a few strategies business owners can adopt in a post COVID-19 world:

 It is almost like a “sin” now for an entrepreneur to say I am not a techy person.
 Technology is not just what you use to deliver products or services.
 You also have to become tech savvy if you want to remain a going concern in the marketplace.
 Technology is the number one instrument for business operations.
 Some things you can do include – Having an active online presence (social media, website), setting up a paystack payment page and sharing the URL to your customers or clients for payment etc.

 Yes, get insurance!
 An average Nigerian entrepreneur does not see the need for insurance in normal business operations.
 This is a new world, you need protection (assurance) for your life or insurance for the business against loss or both if you can afford them.
 But as a matter of urgency and necessity, start with insurance for your business to minimize your business risks.

 This is not the time to make business decisions based on assumptions.
 You have to go out there to get the empirical evidence (the information received by means of observation and documentation of patterns and behavior through experimentation) in that line of business you want to start or expand.
 This helps you to test the viability of your business before you put money into it.